Federal Drug Trafficking Lawyer Chicago

 Facing Federal Drug Trafficking Charges?
 Chicago Defense Attorney Andrew M. Weisberg Can Protect Your Rights and Your Future

 Federal drug trafficking charges are among the most serious criminal accusations a person can face.
-Federal prosecutors aggressively pursue drug trafficking cases, and convictions often result in long mandatory prison sentences, heavy fines, asset forfeiture, and permanent felony records.
-Federal cases are complex, high-stakes matters that require an experienced and strategic defense from the very beginning.
+Federal prosecutors aggressively pursue these cases, and convictions often result in mandatory minimum prison sentences, massive fines, asset forfeiture, and permanent felony records.
+Unlike many state drug offenses, federal drug trafficking cases usually involve extensive investigations, multiple law enforcement agencies, and highly aggressive prosecution strategies.

 Understanding Federal Drug Trafficking Charges